How To Combat Depression

 3. Rest Up

 Prioritize your sleep with at least 8 hours of rest every night.
 Sleep plays a crucial role in mental health.
 Adequate sleep helps regulate mood, improves cognitive function, and enhances emotional resilience.
-Establish a consistent sleep schedule by going to bed and waking up at the same time each day.
-Create a comfortable sleep environment by keeping your bedroom dark, quiet, and at a comfortable temperature.

 In case none of the above helps, medications such as Trazodone or Mirtazapine may provide temporary relief for insomnia.
 Consult a physician for a professional medical opinion.